GPVcode/GPV-Portfolio-24/README.md

 - UI/UX

 ## About Me
-I'm Gabe, a passionate Shopify Developer dedicated to revolutionizing e-commerce.
-With a deep interest in technology, I specialize in creating engaging, functional, and visually appealing online stores.
+Hello!
+I'm Gabe, a passionate Shopify Developer with a rich 3-year background in software development, including a dedicated year enhancing e-commerce platforms on Shopify.
+My expertise lies in customizing existing Shopify themes to align perfectly with the unique aspirations of e-commerce business owners

 ## Contact
 - **Email**: [gvill005@gmail.com](mailto:gvill005@gmail.com)